morksen123/ByondXR/README.md

 1. Set up the backend (localhost:4000)
 2. Tested queries/mutations on Apollo playground
 3. Set up the frontend (localhost:3000)
-4. Tested endpoints from frontned and checked if the data was saved in mongoDB
+4. Tested endpoints from frontend and checked if the data was saved in mongoDB
 5. Enhance UI

 ## What went well